Wake in Fright (miniseries): Part Two

 The pig hunt turns into a riotous expedition fuelled by drugs and alcohol.
 Eventually, John falls unconscious and awakens to discover that Doc has been shot dead.
 Recalling earlier tensions between Doc and Mick, he assumes that the siblings killed Doc to set him up.
 After fleeing the scene, John encounters Crawford and tells him what has happened, but they discover that the corpse has vanished.
 Crawford takes him to a hotel for questioning, but when Mick and Joe arrive, he escapes and takes refuge with Janette.
-After discovering that Doc and Janette were lovers and had a daughter, John explains that Doc has been killed; enraged, Janette blames him for the murder and ejects him.
-Believing the police and the Jaffries to be in league with each other, he evades Crawford and hitches a ride to a nearby truck stop.
+After discovering that Doc and Janette were lovers and had a daughter, John explains that Doc has been killed; enraged, Janette blames him for the murder and turns him away.
+Believing the police and the Jaffries are conspiring to set him up, he avoids Sergeant Crawford and hitches a ride to a nearby truck stop.

 John persuades a driver, who he assumes is heading for Sydney, to take him to the city, offering his only possession – an engagement ring intended for Robyn – as payment.
-Due to a misunderstanding, he returns to The Yabba and is immediately confronted by Crawford, who shows him footage taken by the Jaffries indicating that he shot Doc while hallucinating.
-In flashbacks, it is revealed that Robyn had turned down a premature marriage proposal, resulting in a dejected John getting drunk and being unable to save her from drowning; this prompted John to isolate himself from alcohol by teaching in Tiboonda.
-Overwhelmed by the two deaths on his conscience, John steals a rifle and shoots himself in the head, the impact of which scars but fails to kill him.
+Due to a misunderstanding, he returns to The Yabba and is immediately confronted by Sergeant Crawford, who shows him video taken by the Jaffries indicating that he shot Doc while hallucinating.
+In flashbacks, it is revealed that Robyn had rejected his earlier marriage proposal.
+Resulting in a dejected John getting drunk, hopelessly unable save her from drowning;.
+This was the real reason for John to isolate himself, from alcohol and society, by teaching in remote Tiboonda.
+Overwhelmed by the two deaths on his conscience, John takes a rifle, and shoots himself in the head, disfiguring but not killing him.

-Awakening in hospital, Crawford has John sign a statement indicating that his suicide attempt was an accident.
+Awakening in hospital, Crawford has John sign a statement stating the suicide attempt was just an accident.
 He also reveals that the Jaffries have been ordered to leave The Yabba due to their drug operations, and that Doc's fate has been ruled as death by misadventure.
-Janette explains that their daughter drowned when Doc was supposed to be looking after her, leaving him wracked with guilt.
+Janette explains that their daughter drowned when Doc was supposed to be looking after her, leaving him also wracked with guilt.
 Flashbacks reveal that Doc did not take advantage of John, but instead ensured his safety during his stupor, composed a suicide note, and willingly stepped in the path of his rifle.
-Following Janette's advice, John is renewed by his experiences and returns to Tiboonda to start the new school year.
+Following Janette's advice, John is inspired by his experiences, and returns to Tiboonda to start the new school year with renewed hope.